-A strength assessment of the Upper Deck crane equipment with a local hull strengthening.
+A strength assessment of the Upper Deck crane equipment with a local hull strengthening

 The strength assessment of the design for a new crane pedestal located on the Upper Deck of a bulk carrier/raid loader “Iron Destiny” has been performed.
 The Transloader “Iron Destiny” was built in 1981 and modernized by installation of the 4 crane pedestals with a similar design.
-The necessary modifications of upgrading the Transloader structure (near the pedestals) are analyzed with the finite element method.
+The necessary modifications of upgrading the Transloader structure (near the pedestals) were analyzed with the finite element method.
 Two different load cases for linear stress levels and plate buckling checks were considered.

 A few existing conveyor constructions have been investigated due to significant deformation of some structural parts, particularly "cheek" plates.